-Today you join a small group tour to explore the Winelands, visiting the three main wine towns of Franschhoek, Stellenbosch and Paarl and passing through rolling countryside scattered with vineyards.
-Your first stop is Stellenbosch, South Africa's second-oldest town, where you can admire Cape Dutch architecture.
+Today you join a small group tour to explore the Cape winelands, visiting the three main wine towns of Franschhoek, Stellenbosch and Paarl and passing through rolling countryside scattered with vineyards.
+Your first stop is Stellenbosch, South Africa's second-oldest town, where you can admire the Cape Dutch architecture.
 Sample the local wines, coupled with chocolates that complement their taste.
-You then move on to Franschhoek, the country's culinary capital, for more wine tasting at one of the estates.
+You'll then move on to Franschhoek, the country's culinary capital, for more wine tasting at one of the estates.
 Your final wine tasting is in Paarl, which is set at the foot of dramatic granite domes.
-You're then driven the two hours back to Cape Town.
+You will then driven the two hours back to Cape Town.

 Day 5 Vumbura Concession

-This morning your driver takes you back to the airport in time for your two and a half hour flight to Maun in Botswana.
-On arrival, you board a light aircraft for a direct 35 minute flight to the private Vumbura Concession.
-You're met at the airstrip by your private driver and guide and driven the short distance to your camp or lodge - depending on the water levels and where you're staying, the journey may include a short boat ride.
+This morning your driver will take you back to the airport in time for your two and a half hour flight to Maun in Botswana.
+On arrival, you will board a light aircraft for a direct 35 minute flight to the private Vumbura Concession.
+You will be met at the airstrip by your private driver and guide and driven the short distance to your camp or lodge - depending on the water levels and where you're staying, the journey may include a short boat ride.
 On arrival, you may wish to spend the rest of the day relaxing at your camp, sipping on a sundowner in the boma area.
 Alternatively, join an afternoon or night game drive for your first glimpse of the area's wildlife.

 Day 6 Vumbura Concession